shyheimbatts/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-- Step 1 Start by Creating the virtual machine
+- Step 1 Create the virtual machine and Log into the Virtual Machine
 - Step 2
 - Step 3
 - Step 4